 The Board believes that student behavior should reflect standards of good citizenship.
-Students are expected to conduct themselves within the bounds set by the Board and, as hereby authorized, the administrative regulations set forth by the Superintendent or his/her designee.
+Students are expected to conduct themselves within the bounds set by the Board and, as hereby authorized, the administrative regulations set forth by the Superintendent or their designee.

-The basic principles guiding student behavior are consideration for the rights and well-being of others, cooperation with all members of the school community (which includes staff, students, community members, Board and parents) and respect for oneself and others.
+The basic principles guiding student behavior are consideration for the rights and wellbeing of others, cooperation with all members of the school community (which includes staff, students, community members, Board and parents) and respect for oneself and others.

-Rules and guidelines established by District 203 are intended to encourage positive, constructive and responsible student behavior and an environment conducive to learning.
+The Board believes in the dignity and uniqueness of each individual.
+To maintain a learning and work environment that is safe and promotes excellence in education, District 203 encourages respect for all persons and has established rules and guidelines to encourage positive, constructive and responsible student behavior and an environment conducive to learning.
 All members of the school community are responsible and obligated to familiarize themselves with the rules and guidelines governing student conduct.

-The Board especially believes that, if staff, parent(s) or guardian(s), and students know and understand the expectations for student conduct and the consequences for not meeting these expectations, behavior problems in our schools will be reduced and a better educational environment will prevail.
+The Board especially believes that, if staff, parent(s) or guardian(s), and students know and understand the expectations for student conduct and the consequences for not meeting these expectations, behavior issues in our schools will be reduced and a better educational environment will prevail.

+The Board believes in the dignity and uniqueness of each individual.
+To maintain a learning and work environment that is safe and promotes excellence in education, District 203 encourages respect for all persons and has established rules that will not tolerate harassing, hazing, bullying or intimidating behavior.
 All members of the school staff share responsibility for maintaining good discipline and presenting positive role models.
-Behavior problems should be reported and handled promptly for the benefit of the student and the school.
-Recognizing that each situation is unique and that administrative discretion is necessary, the goal is to implement the appropriate disciplinary action needed to change the undesirable behavior and maintain an orderly school environment.
+Behavior issues should be reported and handled promptly for the benefit of the student and the school.
+Recognizing that each situation is unique, and that administrative discretion is necessary, the goal is to implement the appropriate behavioral, disciplinary, and/or restorative intervention(s) needed to change the undesirable behavior and maintain an orderly school environment.